 Section 5.
 Officers.

-b.
-Election of Officers.
+- Election of Officers.
 During odd-numbered years the Officers of the State Central Committee shall be elected at the Annual Business Meeting at the State Convention.
-The Officer candidate who receives the most votes in each race shall be elected.
-Officers shall be selected by secret ballot unless there is only one nomination for the office, in which case election may be made by acclamation.
+The Officer for any race shall be chosen by majority vote of secret ballots.
+If there is only one nomination for the office the election may be made by acclamation.
+If no candidate has attained a majority, the candidate with the fewest votes and any candidates with less than 5% shall be struck from subsequent ballots.
+This procedure shall be repeated after every ballot in which no candidate has received a majority vote, until one candidate attains a majority.
+None of the above shall always be an option on these ballots.
 Officers shall take office upon the close of the State Convention and serve thereafter until the final adjournment of the next State Convention held during an odd-numbered year.

 Section 6.
 Directors of the State Central Committee.

 The Officers and District Members on the State Central Committee may appoint Directors to the State Central Committee.
 Each appointment shall be by resolution and requires a two-thirds (2/3) vote of the State Central Committee for approval.
 A Director shall serve until the next election of Officers of the LPIN unless removed by a two-thirds (2/3) vote of the State Central Committee.
 The resolution of appointment for each Director shall include a functional title and shall specify the responsibilities of the directorship.
 Directors may be paid and/or be granted voting rights at the discretion of two-thirds (2/3) vote of the State Central Committee.

 Section 7.
 District Members of the State Central Committee.

 - Election.
 District Members on the State Central Committee shall be elected by majority vote of District Committees of the LPIN.